prashun07/Last_minute_notes_cpp/OOPS/oops_LMN.md

 - The derived class can access the members of the base class using the scope resolution operator (::).
 - The derived class can also override the base class members if required.
 - The derived class can be used as a base class for further inheritance.
+- Static members of the base class are not inherited by the derived class.
+- The constructors will be called by the complier in the order in which they are inherited.
+Base class   constructors will be called first, then derived class constructors.
+- The destructors will be called in reverse order in which the compiler is declared.

 ```C++
 #include <iostream>